Hjorthmedh/RGCmorphology/ms/intro.md

 ### Unsupervised clustering

-To assess the structure of the RGCs in the feature space we performed unsupervised clustering using the five feature set previously selection using k-means clustering.
+To assess the structure of the RGCs in the feature space we performed unsupervised k-means clustering using the Matlab *kmeans* function.
 The rational was that the features chosen for the classifier would be those that were informative for separating the RGC types, and we wanted to see if there was a natural grouping in feature space.

 ### Classification method

 We evaluated four different types of classification methods: Decision trees [@Kotsiantis2013-jc], Support Vector Machines [@Hastie2009-ws], Random Subspace [@Ho1998-cp] and Naïve Bayes Classifiers [@Manning2008-dq].

-We used the results from Matlab’s built in sequential feature selection function to decide which classifier to use.
-We also confirmed the results by repeating the comparison using the features picked by the exhaustive search (see below) for three of the methods:
+We used Matlab’s sequential feature selection function *sequentialfs* to test performance of many classifers.
+We confirmed the results by repeating the comparison using the features picked by the exhaustive search (see below) for three of the methods:
 Naïve Bayes, SVMs and Bagging (TODO: ref for bagging?).